Sonobeat Artists: Before & After

 In spring 1967, as Austin’s fledgling Sonobeat Records is cobbling together its recording equipment, it also is looking for its first act to record.
 Sonobeat co-founder Bill Josey Sr. knows many band managers around Central Texas and through one arranges for Leo and the Prophets, de facto house band at Austin's Ozone Forest night club, to be Sonobeat's first guinea pig.
 A month before Sonobeat’s first session with the Prophets, the band releases a single on Austin's short-lived Totem label.
 That single, Tilt-A-Whirl, gets airplay on KAZZ-FM, where Sonobeat co-founder Rim Kelley works as a deejay, but the single is banned from Austin's #1 top 40 AM station, KNOW (now Spanish-language station KFON), because of its obscure "banana peel" lyrics, presumably oblique drug references.
-Tilt-A-Whirl, written by band leader Leo Ellis and his bandmate Ron Haywood, is produced by J. O. Glass and J. C. "Scat" Hamilton.
-The single garners positive reviews in local and regional press and enjoys impressive sales in Texas through 1967.
+Tilt-A-Whirl, written by band leader Leo Ellis and his bandmate Ron Haywood and produced by J. O. Glass and J. C. "Scat" Hamilton, garners positive reviews in local and regional press and enjoys impressive sales in Texas through 1967.
 In part, it's the Totem single that leads Sonobeat to the Prophets.
 Sonobeat’s first Prophets session is in May 1967, but the tapes are unusable because of recording equipment distortion.
 Two months later, Sonobeat tries again with the Prophets, hoping the band can provide Sonobeat with its first 45 RPM single release, but this time the band doesn’t have two complete songs, so Sonobeat shelves the Prophets tapes once again.
 Tilt-A-Whirl is Leo and the Prophets only commercial release.